WildlifeNV/arcgis_online_email_notifications/README.md

   Email account

 ### How to use this repo:
-1. Clone the repo to our local machine
+1. Clone the repo to our local machine:
   git clone https://github.com/WildlifeNV/arcgis_online_email_notifications.git

-2. Create a new file in the project directory called ".env"
+2. Create a new file in the project directory called ".env":
   cd arcgis_online_email_notifications && touch .env

 3. Copy the below variables to the new .env file and assign values: